Still confident the UPC could open in December 2017

 One caveat was that …”The timetable of the entry into force is subject to change given the reliance on national governments to accede to the Protocol on Provisional Application however regular updates will appear on this website on progress.”

-The different national governments are different stages of readiness; 14 member states have signed to date.
+The different national governments are at different stages of readiness; 14 member states have signed to date.
 The UK signed the Protocol on Provisional Application on 14 December 2016, however a Statutory Instrument to give the Protocol legal effect in the UK is still awaited.

 Other UK preparations for the UPC are in good shape; the main implementing legislation was complete last year (Patents Order 2016 No 388) and earlier this month the “Patents (Isle of Man) (Amendment) Order 2017” was published, (the Order gives effect to UP and UPC by making equivalent provision for the Isle of Man to that which are made for the UK by the Patents Order 2016 No 388).